 So you’ve been asked to participate in a virtual interview.
 Congrats!
 It could be your ticket to a fulfilling career—but only if it goes well.

 Fear not.
-We’ve worked with thousands of candidates just like you over the past decade.
+We’ve worked with thousands of candidates just like you over the past decade with our video interviewing software.
 We know all the ins and outs.
 Our team has created this helpful guide so you can rock your next video interview.

 Let’s dig in.

 Chapter 2: Live Video Interviews

 Chapter 4: Technical Equipment and How to Perform a Pre-Interview Tech Check